 The TAF Methodology used FAA TAF data to predict future aviation activity.
-TAF data was collected for each airport from 2020 to 2039.
-The results of the TAF Methodology based aircraft forecasts are presented in comparison with the other based aircraft forecast methodologies in Figure 7.12 and Table 7.8.
+TAF data was collected for each airport from 2019 to 2039.
 It should be noted that there can be significant variances in based aircraft between sources.
 This can be noticed when applying TAF forecasts to a basedaircraft.com-base year.
-In some cases, based aircraft counts in 2020 from basedaircraft.com are lower than TAF counts in 2020; so when applying the TAF methodology, a large spike can be noticed between the base year (2020) and the first forecast year (2024).
+In some cases, based aircraft counts in 2020 from basedaircraft.com are lower than TAF counts in 2019; so when applying the TAF methodology, a large spike can be noticed between the base year (2019) and the first forecast year (2024).

-7.1.8.5.
+7.3.4.5.
 Option #5: GA Hours Forecast Methodology

-Every two years the FAA releases the FAA Aerospace Forecasts.
+The FAA releases the FAA Aerospace Forecasts on an annual basis.
 The report forecasts various segments of the industry.
-Included in the FAA Aerospace Forecasts from 2021-2041 is a GA hours forecasts which projects total flight hours of GA pilots in the US.
+Included in the 2019-2039 FAA Aerospace Forecast is a GA-hours forecasts which projects total flight hours of GA pilots in the US.
 The GA hours methodology for Illinois assumes a correlation between Illinois based aircraft and the forecasted national GA flight hours.
 The GA Hours Forecast Methodology utilized an average annual growth rate of GA hours flown from all aircraft types.
-The average annual growth rate was applied to the 2019 baseline data to develop based aircraft forecasts for the 20-year planning horizon.
-The results of the GA Hours Forecast Methodology for based aircraft forecasts are presented in comparison with the other base aircraft forecast methodologies in Figure 7.12 and Table 7.8.
+The average annual growth rate was applied to the 2020 baseline data to develop based aircraft forecasts for the 20-year planning horizon.
+Table 7-9 illustrates how the GA Hours Flown Methodology applied the trend generated from total nationwide GA hours flown and was used to develop the first three years of this based aircraft forecast.